Life Care Center of Rochester

 This FacilityIN Averagevs.
 IN Avg

 Total visits Info Combined count of all on-site visits — routine inspections, complaint visits, follow-ups, and other focused visits.
-2019 This facility has 5% more total visits than a typical Indiana nursing home (20 vs. IN avg 19).↑ 5% worse
+2019 This facility has had 5% more total visits than the Indiana average (20 vs. IN avg 19).
+More inspections can mean more regulatory scrutiny rather than worse care.↑ 5% more

 Inspection deficiency rate Info Percentage of inspections that resulted in at least one deficiency.
-40%37% This facility has 3 percentage points higher inspection deficiency rate than a typical Indiana nursing home (40% vs. IN avg 37%).↑ 3% worse
+40%37% This facility has 3 percentage points higher inspection deficiency rate than a typical Indiana assisted living residence (40% vs. IN avg 37%).↑ 3% worse

 Inspections Info Routine, scheduled inspections conducted by state regulators.
 1313 This facility has inspections in line with the Indiana average (13 vs. IN avg 13).— At avg